tkonopka/crossmap-manuscript/README.md

 ### Raw and cached data files

-A snapshot of all raw and data files is available in a zenodo repository.
+A snapshot of all raw and data files is available in a zenodo repository ([dataset 4287332](https://zenodo.org/record/4287332)).
 Copy the content of `data`, `results`, and `cache` directories into the root of the repository.

 ### Analysis using cached data files